-- The intermediary is a vendor; - The foreign supplier is not a resident of the Republic and is not a registered vendor; and - The electronic services are supplied by the foreign supplier to a person in the Republic.
+- · The intermediary is a vendor; - The foreign supplier is not a resident of South Africa, and is not a registered vendor; and - The electronic services are supplied by the foreign supplier to a person in South Africa;

 the supply shall be deemed to be made by the intermediary and not the foreign supplier.
-From 1 April 2021 these intermediaries will also be allowed to register for VAT on the payment basis.
+From 1 April 2021 these intermediaries are also allowed to register for VAT on the payment basis.